bvm-org/bvm/docs/bvm.md

 not on the CPU in any sort of CPU-local hardware stack, apart from the top two values of the stack which were two registers within the CPU itself.

+# The Architecture of the BVM

+The BVM is a stack-based virtual machine.
+There is a disjoint call-and-operand stack, and a separate dictionary stack which is used for both error handling and to export functions.
+By making the call-and-operand stack elements disjoint, the closure capture is trivially supported.
+Whilst the VM is currently single-threaded, there is no requirement for real threads to be precluded, and the VM has built-in support for call-with-continuation which can be used both for error-handling (i.e. try-catch) and also to build a micro-kernel / scheduler which could implement green-threads.

+The BVM has built-in support for the following types:

+* Numbers.
+Currently these are required to be 64-bit floats.
+This will almost certainly be revised to support 32-bit integers (and possibly 64-bit integers too).

+* Booleans.

+* Arrays.
+Arrays are dynamically sized and are a reference type: multiple values can point to the same array.

+* Strings.

+* Dictionaries, where the keys must be strings.
+This restriction may be relaxed in the future.
+Dictionaries are of dynamic size and are a reference type like Arrays.

+* Code Segments.
+These contain both opcodes and an understanding of the lexical scope in which they were declared.

+* Lexical Addresses.
+These can be literals (i.e. constants) in the instruction stream, or they can be constructed dynamically.
+They represent an offset into a lexical context in scope at the time of the current function declaration.
+Once a lexical address enters the operand stack, it is *fixed* which ensures that it is stable: i.e. the lexical address itself can be passed to different functions declared in different scopes and the lexical address will continue to point at the same offset in the very same stack.

+* Stacks.
+A stack is seldom witnessed as a value on the operand stack.
+  It appears though when some form of call-with-continuation (`CALLCC`) occurs and thus then represents a suspension of execution.
+A stack contains the current state of a segment invocation and along with pointers to the relevent code segment (and internal offset: i.e. instruction pointer), the calling stack (i.e. dynamic call chain), and the stack of its lexical parent scope (this is the same lexical scope information that is held by the stack's code segment itself).

+* Various singleton types such as `undefined` and `mark`. `undefined` is a bottom value. `mark` is used to act as a marker on the operand stack and is used both implicitly and explicitly by various opcodes.